-This handbook is intended to provide information for speech-language pathology graduate students related to academic and clinical experiences, some of which will be at the University of Akron Audiology and Speech Center.
+This handbook is intended to provide information for speech-language pathology graduate students related to academic and clinical experiences.

 What is the mission of The School of Speech-Language Pathology and Audiology?

 The mission of the Speech-Language Pathology Graduate Program is to provide Ohio and the nation with a pool of culturally responsive speech-language pathologists who are dedicated to helping individuals achieve their full potential in the areas of communication, cognition, and swallowing.
 To that end, the School: